MikkelSchubert/adapterremoval/docs/manpage.rst

 ~~~~~~~~~~~~~
 .. option:: --qualitybase base

 	The Phred quality scores encoding used in input reads - either '64' for Phred+64 (Illumina 1.3+ and 1.5+) or '33' for Phred+33 (Illumina 1.8+).
 In addition, the value 'solexa' may be used to specify reads with Solexa encoded scores.
+Output is always written as Phred+33.
 Default is 33.

-.. option:: --qualitybase-output base

-	The base of the quality score for reads written by AdapterRemoval - either '64' for Phred+64 (i.e., Illumina 1.3+ and 1.5+) or '33' for Phred+33 (Illumina 1.8+).
-In addition, the value 'solexa' may be used to specify reads with Solexa encoded scores.
-However, note that quality scores are represented using Phred scores internally, and conversion to and from Solexa scores therefore result in a loss of information.
-The default corresponds to the value given for ``--qualitybase``.

 .. option:: --qualitymax base